jedrekf/Agents-mobility/README.md

 # Agents-mobility
 Exercise for testing the mobility of agents in the JADE agent platform.

+naming convention:

+Runner/local Agent: "agent" + "#team_number" + "#computer_number"

+Judge Agent: "judge"

+The first Machine has to be launched with 2 agents because the first starts running the one local has to stay behind for a full cycle to be completed.

 run the configs one after another(Example for one team and 2 containers) How to run: